marijaselakovic/JavaScriptIssuesStudy/README.md

   This will install jsexecutor with all dependencies.

 #Run Experiments
-##To reproduce server-side perf issues:
+##To reproduce server-side performance issues:

 In the JavaScriptIssuesStudy directory: